w3f/Grants-Program/applications/Preparing Polkadot pallet_balances for Formal Verification.md

 - How did you identify these needs?
 Please provide evidence in the form of (scientific) articles, forum discussions, case studies, or raw data.

 For the needs of formal verification, there have been many things we have identified as needs.
 In regard to this research project, we originally identified these needs through observations of the Polkadot forum.
-While reading about the [Business Development update](https://forum.polkadot.network/t/a-polkadot-hub-launch-update-from-business-development-group-april-2025/12361), we observed the future goals, specifically related to `pallet_assets`.
+While reading about the [Business Development update](https://forum.polkadot.network/t/a-polkadot-hub-launch-update-from-business-development-group-april-2025/12361), we observed the future goals, related to `pallet_assets`.
+Although this is where the interest began, we have turned our attention solely toward `pallet_balances` for further study.
 What began as a regular observation on the status of [Polkadot Hub](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs) turned into further exploring the Polkadot SDK docs from Paritytech.

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?